-Press the <MENU> button, and then choose [Print Settings] on the [12] tab.
-Choose and configure items as desired (1241).
+Press the <MENU> button, and then choose [Print Settings] on the [♣] tab.
+Choose and configure items as desired (♠41).

-Print Type Standard One image is printed per sheet.
-Index Smaller versions of multiple images are printed per sheet.
+Standard One image is printed per sheet.
+Print Type Index Smaller versions of multiple images are printed per sheet.
 Both Both standard and index formats are printed.
-Date On Images are printed with the shooting date.
-Off File No. On Images are printed with the file number.
-Off Clear DPOF data On All image print list settings are cleared after printing.
-Off
+Dete On Images are printed with the shooting date.
+Date Off File No On Images are printed with the file number.
+File No. Off Clear DPOF On All image print list settings are cleared after printing. data Off